deepmodeling/rid-kit/README.md

 ~~~
 Open python, try `import rid`.

-Installation finishs successfully if you get no error.
+Installation finishes successfully if you get no error.

 ##  3. <a name='QuickStart'></a>**Quick Start**
 We offer a simple but complete example in `rid-kit/examples`.
 RiD process can run either on batch or locally.